 The site where Charles Lefebvre-Desnouettes lived in Alabama has been marked with a plaque, inscribed – with an incorrect birth year – as follows:

 On this site stood the Alabama home of General Count Charles Lefebvre Desnouettes (1772-1822), friend of Napoleon Bonaparte, General of the French Army, Count of the Empire and leader of the Vine and Olive colony that founded Demopolis in 1817.
 Desnouettes erected log cabins on this site, one of them being used as a shrine to Napoleon and containing souvenirs of the Emperor’s battles arranged around a bust of Napoleon on a pedestal made in cedar.
 Desnouettes died in a shipwreck off the coast of Ireland in 1822.

 A street in Demopolis is named “Desnouettes.”
-His name is also inscribed on the Arc de Triomphe in Paris.
+The name of Charles Lefebvre-Desnouettes is also inscribed on the Arc de Triomphe in Paris.

 You might also enjoy: